 Today’s Other Readings:

 Verses 3-4, “If You, LORD, should mark iniquities, O Lord, who could stand?
 But there is forgiveness with You, that You may be feared.”

 There is forgiveness with Him!
 If we are His children, our sins are forgiven!
 He isn’t marking them; He isn’t keeping score.
 If He did, none of us could ever stand before Him.

 We do, however, need to forgive on a heart level so we don’t become bitter, angry people, more like our enemies than like Jesus.
 We need to pray for our enemies that they might come out of the snare of the devil and open their hearts to the gospel.
-And we need to be willing to grant forgiveness, even to those who do not repent and come to Christ.
+And we need to share the gospel with those God places in our paths.